-- Margin NewA (t) stands for the Margin on the repriced assets in the time interval t; - t0 stands for the year preceding the stress test time horizon; - ΔSov Spread (t) is the change in the relevant sovereign spread i.e. difference between the yield-to-maturity of the 10-year sovereign's debt security and the swap rate for the same currency and maturity, between t and t0;

-$\bullet$ $\lambda$ is a factor specific to the different types of assets under consideration, which reflects the heterogeneity in the relationship between the sovereign spreads and the lending rates across different types of assets as summarised in the table below:
+- Margin NewA (t) stands for the Margin on the repriced assets in the time interval t. - t0 stands for the year preceding the stress test time horizon. - ΔSov Spread (t) is the change in the relevant sovereign spread i.e. difference between the yield-to-maturity of the 10-year sovereign's debt security and the 10-year swap rate for the same currency, between t and t0. - λ is a factor specific to the different types of assets under consideration, which reflects the heterogeneity in the relationship between the sovereign spreads and the lending rates across different types of assets as summarised in the table below:

-Household - Residential mortgage Household - Other Financial corporations Non-financial corporations Central bank Government λ 0.15 0.15 0.5 0.15 0 1
+Household - Residential mortgage Household - Other Credit institutions and other financial corporations Non-financial corporations Central bank Government λ 0.15 0.15 0.5 0.15 0 1

-333. These caps on pass-through rates apply to all interest income earning positions except derivative instruments.
-The caps for the repricing of the margin of interesting-earning assets are applicable at country/currency level for each asset type and separately for fixed and floating rate portfolios.
+348. These caps on pass-through rates apply to all interest income earning positions except derivative instruments.
+The caps for the repricing of the margin of interest-earning assets are applicable at country/currency level for each asset type and separately for fixed and floating rate portfolios.